microsoft/proxy/README.md

 - Understanding the security reporting process in SECURITY.MD
 - Remove this section from the README

 Do you want to save your effort in lifetime management and architecture maintenance of polymorphic objects in C++?

-Do you want to be able to write polymorphic code in C++ as easy as those languages with GC (like Java or C#), while still having excellent runtime performance?
+Do you want to be able to write polymorphic code in C++ as easily as in those languages with GC (like Java or C#), while still having excellent runtime performance?

-Have you tried other polymorphic programming libraries in C++ but found them fall short somewhere?
+Have you tried other polymorphic programming libraries in C++ but found them somewhat deficient?

 If so, this library is for you.

+## What is it

+The "proxy" is a C++ library that Microsoft uses to make runtime polymorphism easier to implement, both in architecture design and runtime performance.
+Consider the following example:

 ## Build with CMake